The Seattle Internet Exchange (SIX) was originally established in

 Westin building, whose traffic was traveling from Seattle to Texas and

 back just to cross from one side of the floor to the other.
 Starting

 in June 1997 other ISP's became interested in interconnecting, and the

-SIX was formed.
+SIX became active June 20th, 1997.
 Networks began to participate in the SIX due to the

 low/no cost involved, and it began to grow.